How the US uses surveillance and scandals to spread its global control (AlterNet, USA)

 Instead of limiting the activities of this agency, President Obama watched the expansion of his operations, characterized not only by the sheer scale of listening and collecting billions of messages around the world, but also by monitoring individual world leaders.

-It is the Internet that has made the NSA of such influential organizations - this global network of fiber optic cables currently links 40% of all mankind.
-By the time Obama assumed the presidency, the National Security Agency finally managed to master the capabilities of modern communications in order to conduct near-perfect surveillance.
-The NSA was able to fully control the entire planet, as well as to monitor individual people.
-It also prepared the necessary set of technological tools - in particular, access points for data collection, computer codes for breaking encryption, server farms for storing the collected huge amounts of data, as well as supercomputers capable of processing what is stored in nanoseconds.
+It was the Internet that made the NSA so influential – a global network of fiber-optic cables that now links 40% of humanity.
+By the time Obama took office, the NSA had finally harnessed the power of modern communications to conduct near-perfect surveillance.
+The NSA had the ability to monitor the entire planet, as well as individuals.
+It also had the technological tools it needed – access points to collect data, computer codes to crack encryption, server farms to store the massive harvest of data, and supercomputers that could process what was fed into them in nanoseconds.

 By 2012, centralizing digitalization of all types of voice, video, textual, financial communications and transforming them into a worldwide network of fiber optic cables allowed the NSA to perform global monitoring by penetrating everything into 190 data hubs (data hubs) - tremendous savings of power in the field of political surveillance, and in the field of cyberwar.